 As the resources required to serve the myriad of affordable housing needs in Illinois continue to be threatened, maximizing efficiency while achieving equity (i.e. doing more with less) is a fiscal and policy imperative.
-The 2018 focus on innovative use of resources and strategies will continue to identify potential areas of waste and to plan for a future where clearer housing goals and identified needs are better served with the resources that remain.
+The 2019 focus on innovative use of resources and strategies will identify potential areas of waste and plan for a future where clearer housing goals and identified needs are better served with the resources that remain.

-Cost reduction continues to be a major focus on Affordable Housing production not just in Illinois but on a national stage.
-In 2017, the Housing Task Force focused on requirements that may have inadvertently driven the cost of developing up, identifying some key changes to incentives in the State's funding practices.
-For 2018, the focus will be on better understanding apparent rising construction costs through a regional analysis that averages costs across the Midwest.
-Additionally, a comprehensive review of the Architectural and Construction standards and requirements in Illinois will be conducted to fully understand if and where requirements are driving costs.
+Cost reduction continues to be a major focus on affordable housing production not just in Illinois but on a national stage.
+In 2018, the Housing Task Force focused on requirements that may have inadvertently driven the cost of developing up, identifying some key changes to incentives in the State's funding practices.

+For 2019, Task Force will continue to focus on rising construction costs by building on the findings from IHDA's architectural standards research, engagement with partners in affordable housing and continued regional analysis that averages costs across the Midwest.